EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

+    /brush lower,
-    /brush lower,"Lower brush, lower all blocks by one" Permissions,"worldedit.brush.lower"
+    Description,"Lower brush, lower all blocks by one" Permissions,"worldedit.brush.lower"
     Usage,"/brush lower <shape> [radius]"
        <shape>,"The shape of the region"